A cleaner pool path, built to last.

-If you want a pool with a smooth finish, a more streamlined installation path, and simpler day to day care, fiberglass is one of the strongest options for many Indiana backyards.
-Aquarius Pools & Spas helps you compare shell options, review site fit, and move forward with clear next steps from planning through installation and support after the build.
+If you want a pool with a smooth gelcoat finish, a more streamlined installation path, and simpler day-to-day ownership, fiberglass is one of the strongest options for many Indiana backyards.

 Why Fiberglass